ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 ### Privacy and SCTs {#privacy-SCT}

-SCTs contain information that typically links it to a particular web site.
+SCTs contain information that typically [always, surely?] links it to a particular web site.
 Because the client-server relationship is sensitive, gossip between clients and servers about unrelated SCTs is risky.
-Therefore, a client with an SCT for a given server should transmit that information in only two channels: to a server associated with the SCT itself; and to a trusted CT auditor, if one exists.
+Therefore, a client with an SCT for a given server should transmit that information in only two channels: to a server associated with the SCT itself; and to a trusted CT auditor, if one exists. [again, if SCTs are widely gossiped, then gossiping an SCT reveals nothing]

 ### Privacy in SCT Feedback {#privacy-feedback}